-If you offer web design services to clients, regardless of whether you’re a freelancer or running an agency, there are plenty of other related services you could offer.
+If you offer web design services to clients, regardless of whether you’re a freelancer or running an agency, you could offer plenty of other related services to your clients.

-Of course, branching out and offering more services does come with some drawbacks as well.
-You probably won’t want to offer every additional service possible, because it’s usually a good idea to narrow in and focus on a few things.
+Of course, branching out and offering more services also comes with some drawbacks.
+You probably won’t want to offer every additional service possible because it’s usually a good idea to narrow in and focus on a few things.

-However, even if web design is your primary focus, offering a few of these additional services can go a long way towards increasing the profitability of your business without spreading yourself too thin.
+However, even if web design is your primary focus, offering a few additional services can go a long way toward increasing the profitability of your business without spreading yourself too thin.

-Let’s look at some of the specific services you could offer in this web design services list.
-Your own personal experience and expertise will play a role in the services you choose to offer, but later in the article, we’ll look at a few different options you could consider if you don’t have existing expertise in these areas.
+Let’s look at specific services you could offer in this web design services list.
+Your personal experience and expertise will play a role in the services you choose to offer.
+Later in the article, we’ll look at a few options you could consider if you don’t have expertise in these areas.

-If you’re trying to answer the question “What services do web designers offer?”, here are some potential answers.
+Here are some potential answers if you’re trying to answer the question, “What services do web designers offer?”.

 1. Ongoing Website Maintenance

-Clients that hire you to design a website are extremely likely to need additional service at some point.
+Each client that hires you to design a custom website needs additional service at some point.
 Even if the website is built with a content management system (like WordPress) that allows the client to easily add and manage the content on their own, there will still be some maintenance needed at some point.

-This maintenance could involve minor design or layout changes, new sections of the website, or other details that the client is not able to handle on their own through a CMS.
+This maintenance could involve minor design or layout changes, new sections of the website, or other details that the client cannot handle on their own through a CMS.

-When it comes to ongoing maintenance, there are a few different ways you can offer this service.
+You can offer ongoing maintenance after a web design project in a few different ways.
 You could charge an hourly rate and bill clients for whatever worth they need, or you could create a package and charge a monthly retainer.
 For example, the package would have a flat monthly fee and would entitle the client to specific things like priority support and a specific number of hours of work each month.